garden-io/garden/docs/overview/case-studies/slite.md

 ---
 order: 5
-title: "Case Study: Slite - \"Garden is the best companion for a Kubernetes dev, from local envs to CD.\""
+title: "Slite - \"Garden is the best companion for a Kubernetes dev, from local envs to CD.\""
 ---

 # Case Study: "Garden is the best companion for a Kubernetes dev, from local envs to CD."